Laserfiche/lf-resource-library/CONTRIBUTING.md

 ## <a name="question"></a> Question or Problem?

-Please post general questions on [StackOverflow](https://stackoverflow.com/questions/tagged/laserfiche-ui-components) where the questions should be tagged with tag `laserfiche-ui-components`.
+Please post general questions on [Laserfiche Answers](https://answers.laserfiche.com/).
+Please include *lf-resource-library* for reference.

 ## <a name="issue"></a> Issue and Feature Requests

-Please use [Github Issues](https://github.com/Laserfiche/lf-resource-library/issues) for bugs report or features request.
+Search [Github Issues](https://github.com/Laserfiche/lf-resource-library/issues) for existing bugs report or features request related to your question.
+Please submit an Issue or Feature Request if your issues or requests have not been addressed.

 ## <a name="submit-pr"></a> PR Submission Guidelines

 - Search Github [Pull Requests](https://github.com/Laserfiche/lf-resource-library/pulls) for PRs related to your sumbission.
 Make sure that this is not a duplication.
 - Link the issue addressed by the PR.
-- Follow the contributing guideline on how to create resources
+- Follow the contributing guideline on how to create resources.

 After the submission, core members of the project will review the code.